 As the fourth part in a series exploring the famous roads of cycling, here is the Col de la Madone in France.
-The idea with this weekly series is to discover the road and its place in the world, whether its part in cycling’s folklore or to explore what it is like on a normal day without a race.
+The idea of the series is to discover the road and its place in the world, whether its part in cycling’s folklore or to explore what it is like on a normal day without a race.

 This road lacks the myth and history of the others in the series as no race has used it.
 Yet it has given its name to Trek’s top road bike and was the first clue that Lance Armstrong was going to “win” the 1999 Tour de France.

-Since then it’s been a key test of fitness, an outdoor laboratory for a ramp test.
+Since then it’s been a key test of fitness, an outdoor gymnasium, a laboratory even.
 As such it is almost a workplace for the pro cyclist but think of an office with stunning views and fine weather and one that climbs from sea level to almost a kilometre in the sky in no time.

 The climb is 13km long and averages 6.7% but the typical gradient more like 8% as it goes from sea level to 925 metres.

 The D22 climbs straight up from the seafront in Menton, past the railway station and requires the rider to negotiate several junctions and roundabouts so if the road is climbing, the climb has not begun.
-It’s only once you pass the sign to leave Menton that you press “lap” to start the stopwatch, as the blue markings on the map above show.
+Pass the Weldom DIY store, keep going and look for the sign marking the edge of Menton and then press “lap” to start the stopwatch at the bus stop soon after.

 The road then climbs gradually, winding up via a series of hairpins and passing underneath the giant viaduct that carries the coastal autoroute.

-The road then climbs higher, a junction near the village of St Agnès and some tunnels cut into the rock mark progress before the final approaches, the ridge marking the mountain pass an obvious point.
+The road then climbs higher, a junction near the village of St Agnès (follow the hairpin round rather than go into the village) and some tunnels cut into the rock mark progress before the final approaches, the ridge marking the mountain pass an obvious point.

 You can get frisky on the first hairpin bends but the whole point is pacing so start easy with a smooth cadence.
 Once these were farms with terraced citrus groves but the route is lined with houses now; swimming pools replace the old stone cisterns that retained precious rain water.

 The further you go the wilder it gets but it’s a gradual process.
 One constant is the smell of pine.
-The road is an ideal procession uphill as the traffic fades the higher you go just as the road gets narrower.
+The road is an ideal procession uphill and the traffic fades the higher you go the road gets narrower.
 It’s always wide enough to ensure traffic doesn’t block the way, although like much of the region the roads can be crowded.
-The point of this climb as a training tool is to test the climbing speed and those wanting to break the record need to know the road because the slope does vary, it’s a climb that rewards you the more you climb it.
+Once past St. Agnès the road enters the pinède or pine forests and takes on a much wilder feel.
+The road surface becomes rougher too.
+The point of this climb as a training tool is to test the climbing speed and those wanting to break the record need to know the road because the slope does vary, it’s a climb that rewards the more you climb it.

 The summit is worth a stop.
 Catch your breath first because the view will take it away, having climbed away from the sea there’s finally a moment to appreciate the altitude and view.
 Then carry on because once you’ve passed it’s time to ride on to the village of Peille and a different world awaits inland, quiet roads and wild hills.
 In no time you’ve gone from the bustling coast to somewhere with an ancient feel.